 Are you just getting started with creating a cleaning schedule or maybe fell off schedule a bit?
-Regardless of your situation, a house cleaning checklist can really help.
+Regardless of your situation, a daily house cleaning checklist can really help.

 So here is a checklist of some cleaning tasks by room that you can do to clean your house in one day.